Andrei Rublev (film): VI. The Raid (Autumn 1408)

 While the Grand Duke is away in Lithuania, his power-hungry younger brother forms an allegiance with a group of Tatars and raids Vladimir.
-In a flashback, the Grand Duke and his brother attend a religious service in a church, and the rivalry and animosity between them is clear.
-The invasion of the combined armed forces, their men on horseback, results in great carnage: the city is burned, the citizens murdered and women raped and killed.
+The invasion of the combined armed forces, results in great carnage and the burning of the city.
 One scene shows a horse falling from a flight of stairs.

-Foma, who is in the midst of the chaos, narrowly escapes being killed in the city by a Russian soldier and escapes into the nearby countryside, but as he is crossing a river he is shot in the back with an arrow and killed.
+Foma escapes the chaos in the city and goes into the nearby countryside, but as he is crossing a river he is killed by an arrow.
 The Tatars force their way into the barricaded church, now fully decorated with Andrei's paintings, where the majority of the citizens have taken refuge.
-The Tatars show no mercy and massacre the people inside and burn all the painted wooden altarpieces.
+Showing no mercy, the Tatars massacre the people and burn all the painted wooden altarpieces.
 Andrei, who is also in the church, saves Durochka from being raped by a Russian soldier by killing him with an axe.
-The bishop's messenger Patrikei is also present; he is tortured with fire to make him reveal the location of the city's gold, which he refuses to do.
-After being repeatedly burned with a flaming torch, he has hot liquid metal from a melted crucifix poured into his mouth silencing his screams.
-Then he is dragged away feet first, tied to a horse.
+The bishop's messenger Patrikei is also present; he is tortured, but refuses to reveal the location of the city's gold.
+Eventually the Tatars kill him by pouring hot liquid metal from a melted crucifix into his mouth.

 In the aftermath only Andrei and Durochka are left alive in the church.
 Andrei imagines a conversation with the dead Theophanes the Greek, lamenting the loss of his work and the cruelty of mankind, while Durochka distractedly plaits the hair of a dead woman.
 Andrei decides to give up painting and takes a vow of silence to atone for his killing of another man.